This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Put some oil on your work surface and knead the dough for 4-5 minutes until it becomes smooth and supple.
 It should spring back when poked.

-- Place the dough to prove in an oiled bowl and cover with cling film.
+- Place the dough to prove in a greased bowl and cover with cling film.
 Let prove in a warm place for 1 hour.

-- Once the dough has doubled in volume, it’s ready to fold in the butter.
-Place the dough on a floured surface and roll it into a rectangle of 1cm thickness.
+- Once the dough has doubled in volume, it's ready to fold in the butter.
+Place the dough on a floured surface and roll it into a rectangle of 1 cm (½ inch) thickness.
 Try to keep the edges square for ease of folding.

-- Take your room-temperature butter and spread it on one half of the dough alongside the short edge.
+- Take the softened butter and spread it on one half of the dough alongside the short edge.150 g butter, softened

 - Cover with cling film and place in the fridge for 30 minutes.

-- Once chilled, roll out the dough to the same size as the original rectangle – roughly 60cm long.
+- Once chilled, roll out the dough to the same size as the original rectangle – roughly 60cm (24 inches) long.

 - Take each strip and twist it around itself, then braid the two twisted strands.